DataResponsibly/rds24/index.md

 Responsible Data Science is a technical course that tackles the issues of ethics, legal compliance, data quality, algorithmic fairness and diversity, transparency of data and algorithms, privacy, and data protection.

-The course is developed and taught by [Julia Stoyanovich](https://engineering.nyu.edu/faculty/julia-stoyanovich) (Assistant Professor at the Center for Data Science and at the Tandon School of Engineering) and [George Wood](https://gwood.me) (Moore-Sloan Faculty Fellow at the Center for Data Science).
+The course is developed and taught by [Julia Stoyanovich](https://engineering.nyu.edu/faculty/julia-stoyanovich) and [George Wood](https://gwood.me).

 ## Prerequisites